Interactive Philosophy Simulations

 The Existentialism Experience

 You step off the train in the Gare de Lyon two days before Sartre’s lecture that starts the existentialist craze.
 Hear Sartre declare that existentialism is a humanism in a room so packed that people faint.
-You are Marguerite Langlois, 23, from Lyon, with a letter of introduction to study philosophy with Jean Hyppolite at the Sorbonne.
 Argue with de Beauvoir about freedom and collaboration.
 Drink a Pastis with Camus at the Café de Flore.
 Listen to Boris Vian play trumpet in the cellars of Saint-Germain.
-Watch friendships form and dissolve over answers to the question: what does your freedom demand of you?
+You are Marguerite Langlois, 23, from Lyon, with a letter of introduction to study philosophy with Jean Hyppolite at the Sorbonne.

 The Ordinary Language Philosophy Experience